uapasha/slamdata-docs/docs/administration-guide.md

 #### MongoDB

-For MongoDB the values listed in the [Connection Options](https://docs.mongodb.org/manual/reference/connection-string/#connection-options) on the MongoDB web site are supported.
+For MongoDB the values listed in the <a href="https://docs.mongodb.org/manual/reference/connection-string/#connection-options" target=_blank>Connection Options</a> on the MongoDB web site are supported.
 As of MongoDB 2.6 these options are listed below.

 | Options          | Example | Description                                                                                    |
 |------------------|---------|------------------------------------------------------------------------------------------------|